We're the UK's leading bowel cancer charity

 How many people survive bowel cancer?

 Bowel cancer is treatable and curable especially if diagnosed early.
 Nearly everyone survives bowel cancer if diagnosed at the earliest stage.
 However this drops significantly as the disease develops.
-Early diagnosis really does save lives.
+Early diagnosis saves lives.

 More than 16,800 people die from bowel cancer in the UK every year.
-It is the second biggest cancer killer in the UK.
 But the number of people dying of bowel cancer has been falling since the 1970s.
-This may be due to earlier diagnosis, better treatment options and the start of the national bowel cancer screening programme.
+This is due to earlier diagnosis, better treatment options and the start of the national bowel cancer screening programme.

 Your support helps save lives.
 Donate now and help us ensure a future where nobody dies of bowel cancer.